Did you know...?

 How high can amphibians live?
-Lots of amphibians reach 4,000 m but very few frogs and salamanders go much higher.
-Caecilians generally are found below 1,500 m.
+Lots of amphibians reach 4,000 m in elevation but very few frogs and salamanders go much higher.
+Caecilians generally are found below 1,500 m to sea level.

 The salamander that lives at the highest elevation is Pseudoeurycea gadovii, which can be found above 5,000 meters on the volcano Pico de Orizaba in Mexico.

 The frog which inhabits the highest elevation may be Scutiger boulengeri, which has been found as high as 5,100m The highest frog could also be probably a member of the genus Telmatobius.
 Some species in this genus can be found at close to 5,000 meters.